Personal Loan vs. Home Equity Loan

 Make the Right Choice for Your Future

 There’s no right answer when it comes to personal loans vs. home equity loans, but there is an answer that’s right for you.
 And if we’ve proven anything in the above paragraphs, it’s that deciding whether to borrow directly from a lender through a personal loan or tap into your home equity via a home equity loan will mean extended soul-searching –– and even more research.
-And while you’re researching the best path for you, we urge you to dive into Truehold’s sale-leaseback.
+And while you’re researching the best path for you, we urge you to dive into Truehold’s sell and stay transaction.

 Sources: